Jimwi/ilets_words/day20/8 Una's Lecture with Ben Ratliff: Mere Virtuosity.md

 (audience applauding) - Thank you.
 I'm gonna begin by playing you a song. (`Flamenco` song playing)

 That is Siempre Estoy Yolando, the song I have most recently discovered, which `involuntarily` suggests for me the word we are about to discuss.
 The singer is La Nina de la Puebla, whose background has been described by Flamenco historians as non-gypsy.
 And the guitarist was Sabicas.
 And this recording was made in the early 1930s in `Sevilla`.
 Nina de la Puebla was blind and a traveling star by her mid twenties, that's her.
-She admired the unremitting intensity of cante jondo style Flamenco singing.
-But her voice wasn't quite suited to it, instead it was thin and fine and capable of `flickering` microtonal precision.
-She allows you to register all the `articulation` as it is happening, and that is a quality is suppose I associate with virtuosity.
+She admired the `unremitting` `intensity` of cante jondo style Flamenco singing.
+But her voice wasn't quite suited to it, instead it was thin and fine and capable of `flickering` `microtonal` precision.
+She allows you to register all the `articulation` as it is happening, and that is a quality is suppose I associate with `virtuosity`.
 This is a recording in which her voice is on display, but it's also moving through a relationship with the guitar.
 And they are saying ole to each other and to the atmosphere they are creating together.
 Much later, in the early 80s, Sabicas was asked whether a non-Spaniard can hope to play Flamenco well.
 He had a very all-or-nothing Flamenco answer.
 "Of course," he said, "but Flamenco is 100% atmosphere, "and if you are alone without the atmosphere, "you won't get anywhere.
 "You must mix every day with people "who sing, dance or play.
 "And if you don't do that, "you'll have a lot of technique, "but you won't know how to use it."
 Technique is an interpretive translation of what Sabicas really said.
 He really said muchos dedos, a lot of fingers.
 When I hear Nina de los Peines, who was gitana, and much more widely thought-of as the greatest female singer of Flamenco, I hear more of everything.
 More emotional engagement, and her voice is bigger, and broader, and often on the verge of a shout, or in one.
 Like this.

 (Flamenco song playing)